gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 ----

-If - elif - elif - else
+If - elif - elif - else via logical and
 ----------------------------------------

 .. image:: images/if_elif_elif_else.png